-A recent guest post found on refinery29.com from a woman named Elna Baker, titled “What Losing 110 Pounds Really Looks Like,” offers readers a firsthand look into the reality of what losing a significant amount of weight actually looks and feels like.
+A recent Refinery29 guest post written by a woman named Elna Baker and titled “What Losing 110 Pounds Really Looks Like” offers readers a firsthand look into the reality of what losing a significant amount of weight actually looks and feels like.
 We’ve become so accustomed to seeing Before and After pictures — on billboards, on television ads, in magazines — featuring slim, tan, and smiling people showing off their new figures, but the truth is, unless someone has only lost a moderate amount of weight, these ads are a complete lie.
-In a touchingly honest fashion, Elna describes in detail the changes that occurred to her body after losing 110 pounds:
+In a touchingly honest fashion, Elna describes in detail the changes her body experienced after losing 110 pounds:

 After dropping the weight, I had so much extra skin that I could lay on my side and pull it a half-foot in either direction.For a long time, I tried to get the skin to go away with lotions and exercise.
 Eventually, I resorted to plastic surgery.
 I didn’t do it to alter the way I look naturally; I just wanted a chance at the body I could’ve maybe had if I’d never put on weight.

 She had four procedures in total: breast augmentation to restore her breasts to their previous size and shape, a body lift, a circumferential body lift, and a thigh lift.
-She now has a number of scars, and despite all the surgeries, still has a lot of extra skin, and she jokingly states that she looks like a flying squirrel when she holds her arms and legs out.
+She now has a number of scars, and despite all the surgeries, still has a lot of extra skin.
+She jokingly states that she looks like a flying squirrel when she holds her arms and legs out.

 I’ve joined the world of average-sized people now.
 But, it doesn’t mean I’m fixed.
 Sitting in that tub at the “spa,” I thought about all the things I’ve done to my body: hating it, hiding it, starving it.
 Cutting it open.
 Hurting.
 Healing.
 Promising myself that every time I looked at that scar, I’d feel grateful for my body — and then forgetting that promise.